-Timing is everything, especially when it comes to accessing physical therapy treatment.
-Dr. Tim Phillips, a 2008 Transitional Doctor of Physical Therapy and 2006 Manual Therapy Certification graduate, has done the research to prove it.
+Timing is everything—especially when it comes to accessing physical therapy treatment.
+Dr. Tim Phillips, a 2008 Transitional Doctor of Physical Therapy (tDPT) and 2006 Manual Therapy Certification (MTC) graduate, has done the research to prove it.

 Improving Healthcare Management for Work Injuries

-Phillips’ tDPT capstone project focused on improving healthcare management for injured workers.
-It was inspired by a Wall Street Journal article on healthcare cost reduction that Dr. Wanda Nitsch, president and chief academic officer, shared with him.
-The capstone thesis sparked the interest of his boss at Spectrum Health, which has 26,000 employees in western Michigan.
-They supported Phillips in running a pilot study testing early therapy intervention for Spectrum employees receiving worker’s compensation.
+Dr. Phillips’ tDPT capstone project focused on improving healthcare management for injured workers.
+It was inspired by a Wall Street Journal article on healthcare cost reduction that Dr. Wanda Nitsch, then USAHS’ president and chief academic officer, shared with him.
+Dr. Phillips’ capstone thesis sparked the interest of his boss at Spectrum Health, a not-for-profit managed care organization that employs 31,000 people in western Michigan.
+Spectrum supported Dr. Phillips in running a pilot study testing early therapy intervention for its employees who were receiving worker’s compensation.

-Phillips, who is the service line lead for his department of 700 rehabilitation employees, served as principal investigator for the study, leading a team of six physical therapists and three occupational therapists.
-He tracked 75 Spectrum Health employees with musculoskeletal injuries who went to one of Spectrum Health’s occupational medicine clinics between January 2012 and June 2013.
+Dr. Phillips, who is the service line lead for his department of 700 rehabilitation employees, served as principal investigator for the study, leading a team of six physical therapists and three occupational therapists.
+He tracked 75 Spectrum Health employees with musculoskeletal injuries who attended one of Spectrum Health’s occupational medicine clinics between January 2012 and June 2013.
 In the pilot program, each patient was examined by both the occupational medicine physician and the physical therapist.
-Rather than having patients wait an average of 35 days to start physical therapy, they provided them with education, treatment, and a home exercise program during their first visit.
+Rather than having patients wait an average of 35 days to start physical therapy, the research team provided them with education, treatment, and a home exercise program during their first visit.

 “The wait time for worker’s compensation cases can be terrible.
 Patients get increasingly frustrated when they have not been able to get answers to their problems and have to wait weeks to see a specialist,” says Phillips.
 “Our first interaction set the tone for the continuum of care for patients.
 We found that patients were making forward progress by their second and third physical therapy visits.”

-The research, “Early Access to Physical Therapy and Specialty Care Management for American Workers with Musculoskeletal Injuries,” was published in April 2017 in the Journal of Occupational and Environmental Medicine.
-It has helped raise the stature of physical therapy at the executive level at Spectrum Health, says Phillips, who credits his doctoral training for helping him develop strong critical thinking and reasoning skills.
+Dr. Phillips’ research paper, “Early Access to Physical Therapy and Specialty Care Management for American Workers with Musculoskeletal Injuries,” was published in April 2017 in the Journal of Occupational and Environmental Medicine.
+It has helped raise the stature of physical therapy to the executive level at Spectrum Health, says Dr. Phillips, who credits his doctoral training with helping him develop strong critical thinking and reasoning skills.
 “We are now viewed as a critical part of a cost-saving team that is giving customers what they want.”